About the indoor environment and health

 Young children and the elderly are particularly at risk from the effects of poor housing.

-Cold, damp and mouldy houses are a risk to health.
-They are linked to respiratory illness, and can worsen asthma symptoms, particularly in children .
+Cold, damp and mouldy houses are a risk to health in several ways.

 Indoor temperatures below 16°C increase the risk of respiratory infections, and below 12°C stress the cardiovascular system .
 Cold temperatures also contribute to excess winter deaths (increased number of deaths occurring in the winter months compared with other times of the year).
 The World Health Organization recommends a minimum indoor temperature of 18°C, or 20°C for houses with young children, elderly people or ill people.